Wade Memorial Chapel

 Wade Memorial Chapel is a Neoclassical chapel and receiving vault located at Lake View Cemetery in Cleveland, Ohio, in the United States.
-It was donated to the cemetery by Jeptha Wade II in memory of his grandfather, cemetery and Western Union co-founder Jeptha Wade.
-The overall design was by the newly-founded Cleveland area architectural firm of Hubbell & Benes, and was their first commission.
+It was donated to the cemetery by Jeptha Wade II in memory of his Presbyterian grandfather, cemetery and Western Union co-founder Jeptha Wade.
+The overall design was by the newly founded Cleveland area architectural firm of Hubbell & Benes, and was their first commission.
 The interior's overall design is by Louis Comfort Tiffany based on a preexisting 1893 design.
-The interior features two mosaics on the right and left hand walls, and a large stained glass window.